-Straying from your pre-arranged tour is not an option, unless you’re escorted by your local guide.
-So if you’re a curious traveller who likes their independence, you might want to reconsider travelling to North Korea.
+Straying from your pre-arranged tour is not an option unless you’re escorted by your local guide.
+So if you’re a curious traveler who likes their independence, you might want to reconsider traveling to North Korea.

 Safe travel in North Korea

 Despite what you might have heard or read about North Korea, it’s probably one of the safest countries to visit.